 Once outside it is safe to use a cell phone to call 911.

-Natural Gas leaks can be caused from digging in the yard and puncturing a Natural Gas line.
+Natural Gas leaks can be caused by digging in the yard and puncturing a Natural Gas line.

 If you puncture the Natural Gas line, leave the area as quickly as possible and call 911.
 Make sure that no one else enters the area around the leak.